-6. Conflict-of-Interest statement : Conflict of interest exists when an author or the author’s institution, reviewer, or editor has financial or personal relationships that inappropriately influence or bias his or her actions.
+Conflict of interest exists when an author or the author’s institution, reviewer, or editor has financial or personal relationships that inappropriately influence or bias his or her actions.
 Such relationships are also known as dual commitments, competing interests, or competing loyalties.
 These relationships vary from being negligible to having a great potential for influencing judgment.
 Not all relationships represent true conflict of interest.
 On the other hand, the potential for conflict of interest can exist regardless of whether an individual believes that the relationship affects his or her scientific judgment.
 Financial relationships such as employment, consultancies, stock ownership, honoraria, and paid expert testimony are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, or of the science itself.
-Conflicts can occur for other reasons as well, such as personal relationships, academic competition, and intellectual passion (http://www.icmje.org/conflicts-of-interest/).
+Conflicts can occur for other reasons as well, such as personal relationships, academic competition, and intellectual passion.
 If there are any conflicts of interest, authors should disclose them in the manuscript.
 The conflicts of interest may occur during the research process as well; however, it is important to provide disclosure.
 If there is a disclosure, editors, reviewers, and reader can approach the manuscript after understanding the situation and the background of the completed research.

 4. Management Procedures for the Research and Publication Misconduct